timskillman/Pi3C/README.md

  2. *Under the Permissions tab, All three dropdowns should be set to 'Anyone' and then select OK.*
  3. *Try ./CastleCreator again and it should run*

-You will notice the 'options.txt' file and other txt files.
-If you feel adventurous, try changing the screen resolution or set fullscreen to 'true'.
-The 'options.txt' file is an easy of customising a game or an app without having to recompile your code.
+You will notice the '**options.txt**' file and other txt files in the CastleCreator folder.
+If you feel adventurous, open these files and try changing the screen resolution or set fullscreen to 'true'.
+The 'options.txt' file is an easy way of customising a game or an app without having to recompile your code.

-Try the other examples such as Forest, Snow, 3D modeller and others using the same info for CastleCreator.
+Try the other examples such as **Forest, Snow, 3D modeller** and others using the same info for CastleCreator.

+Of course, we're trying out precompiled examples - so let's get coding your own stuff!

 <a name="progtools">**Programming tools**</a>